boredom101/django-ed-platform/notes.md

 ### Block 2 (Done):
 Create views and corresponding url paths

-Added views, thought there is a bit of repitition.
+Added views, though there is a bit of repitition.
 Also there is no support for secondarySubjects.
 And I am not sure about the ManyToMany support.